-Are you looking for a fun and delicious dessert?
-Treat your family to this amazing Strawberry Pecan Ice Cream Cake!
-It’s easy to make with my step by step recipe.
+Treat your family to this amazing Strawberry Ice Cream Cake ... it's easy to make with this yummy step-by-step recipe!

 Who does not love an ice cream cake?
 You are pretty much guaranteed to make any kid's day the minute she spots one ... or any adult, for that matter!

 My obsession with ice cream cakes has continued well past childhood, and I've always wanted to try my hand at making one.

 I decided to finally do it, and with a little trial and error, I created this delicious Strawberry Ice Cream Cake.